-There are different avenues as well as proven strategies to accomplish the five keys above.
-Here are some practical suggestions.
+There are different avenues and proven strategies to implement the five key principles above.
+Here are a few practical suggestions.

 - Video: Create a short video from a leader at your organization thanking everyone for their generosity and for taking time out of their schedules.
-These can be recorded easily over platforms like Zoom, RingCentral or other similar programs.
+These can be recorded easily over platforms like Zoom.
 The goal is to show sincerity in your appreciation.
 Remember to keep it brief and engaging.

 - Imagery: Use impactful imagery that shows the people who have benefitted from your cause to accompany your grateful messages.
 Make sure the images are high resolution and tell an accurate story of your cause at work.